After Mishandling Parkland Shooter Tip, FBI To Answer Questions From Congress

 "Let me be clear: There was a mistake made," Bowdich said.
 "We know that.
 But it is our job to make sure that we do everything in our power to ensure that does not happen again."

-Bowdich said the FBI is conducting a full-scale review of the tip-line, which he said received some 765,000 calls last year.
+Bowdich said the FBI is conducting a full-scale review of the tip line, which he said received some 765,000 calls last year.
 He estimated that 1 in 10 of those calls turns into a lead.

 Local law enforcement also reportedly missed red flags.
 The Broward Sheriff's Office also received a tip about Cruz potentially being a "school shooter in the making," according to the Miami Herald.
 The newspaper says deputies didn't report the warning.